A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems

 \subsection{Three-Sigma Statistical Rule}

-To provide a concrete and interpretable rule for numeric reasoning, we use the three-sigma criterion.
-Let $x_i$ denote the value of the $i$-th measurement, and let $\mu_i$ and $\sigma_i$ denote its nominal mean and standard deviation estimated from historical data.
+To provide a concrete and interpretable rule for numeric reasoning in grid monitoring, we use the three-sigma criterion, a widely adopted statistical baseline for detecting outliers in multivariate measurement streams.
+Let $x_i$ denote the value of the $i$-th grid measurement, and let $\mu_i$ and $\sigma_i$ denote its nominal mean and standard deviation estimated from historical operating data.
 The normalized z-score is

 where $\epsilon$ is a small positive constant to avoid division by zero.
 A simple rule for flagging deviations is

 where $\tau$ is a threshold, commonly set to $3.0$ in three-sigma control charts.